Azure/azure-sdk/docs/android/design.md

 > TBD:
 > * Hook in to HockeyApp

-## Authentication
+### Authentication

 Azure services use different kinds of authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
 Authentication policies use the data provided by a credential to authenticate requests to the service.

-{% include requirement/MUST id="android-auth-fluent-builder" %} provide service client fluent builder APIs that accepts an instance of the appropriate Azure Core credential abstraction.
+{% include requirement/MUST id="android-auth-fluent-builder" %} provide service client fluent builder APIs that accept an instance of the appropriate Azure Core credential abstraction.

 > TODO : Determine the appropriate credential abstractions for a mobile context.